 Towing capacity features many challenges such as finding the right balance between torque and speed along with determining the right amount of traction needed.
-A possible solution considered to improve traction is to add studs to the track, and the added traction is worth the added weight and noise emissions.
-The syste used in the 2009 design pulled a maximum of 492.8 lbs before the snowmobile lost traction.
+One solution is to improve traction by adding studs to the track, and the added traction is worth the added weight and noise emissions.
+The system used in the 2009 design pulled a maximum of 492.8 lbs before the snowmobile lost traction.
 It was a significant improvement from 382.1 lbs in the 2008 design.
-This year's design uses the same additional lug length on the track, with studs for added tracton, and some unnecessary torque has been exchanged for speed with a different gear ratio.
+The 2010-2011 design uses the same additional lug length on the track, with studs for added traction, and some unnecessary torque has been exchanged for speed with a different gear ratio.
 These changes improved towing capacity in the 2009 competition by 100 lbs compared to previous years.
+In 2010, the improvements earned the team the draw bar pull award, with the snowmobile towing 737lbs.
+In Greenland, the snowmobile was used to tow a variety of materials, including gas tanks, research equipment, and other heavy gear that would normally be dragged on sleds pulled by the researchers.
+Figure 12 shows the snowmobile being used by a researcher in Greenland.